 The basis of the valuation of investment properties is fair value.
 The investment properties are revalued annually based on independent accredited valuer having experience in the location and category of investment property being valued.

-Valuations are based on current prices in an active market for similar properties of the same location and condition, subject to similar leases and takes into consideration occupancy rates and returns on investment.
+Valuations are based on Rental yield rate for similar properties of the same location and condition, subject to similar leases and takes into consideration occupancy rates and returns on investment.